Skip to main content

 Contextual offers scholarships

-The University reserves the right to pro-rata this discount, should you suspend or withdraw from study during the academic year.
-Please refer to our student fees and finance section for further information.
+• The University reserves the right to apply the scholarship on a pro-rata basis if a student suspends or withdraws from study during the academic year.
+Please refer to our Student Fees and Finance section for more information.

 Eligibility

-Students eligible for the contextual offer scholarship must:
+To be considered for the contextual offer scholarship, students must:

-• have applied to study at Solent University before the equal consideration deadline of 31 January 2024.
+• Apply to study at Solent University before the UCAS equal consideration deadline of 14 January 2026 and make Southampton Solent University their firm choice.

-• have been made a contextual offer by the University and have received an offer letter via the Solent University applicant portal confirming this.
+• Have been made a contextual offer and received confirmation of this offer via the university’s applicant portal.

-• have successfully enrolled onto their chosen Solent University course of study beginning in September 2024.
+• Successfully enrol onto their chosen Southampton Solent University undergraduate course beginning in September 2026.

-• not be in receipt of any other Solent University scholarship.
+• Not be in receipt of any other Southampton Solent University scholarship.

 How do I apply?

-Once you have been made a contextual offer by the University and have received a letter via the Solent University applicant portal confirming this, you do not need to do anything else apart from enrol on to the first year of your chosen undergraduate course.
+• Once you have received a contextual offer from us and have your official confirmation letter via the applicant portal, simply enrol on to the first year of your undergraduate course.

 For more information about eligibility for our contextual offers and for answers to some frequently asked questions, visit our contextual offers page.